 Bosch coil packs are similarly designed.
 They are quite popular for their performance and cost.
 These also have the ‘red-top’ appearance and are equally qualified, making them one we suggest in another Assembled by ECS ignition service kit.

 With the help of a Schwaben Scan Tool, you should feel confident in your ability to diagnose a misfire issue or any issue that may arise, in your MK6 GTI 2.0T TSI.
 This is the first weapon to use against any problems you will encounter during your ownership as the car ages.
-Like any car, the GTI requires attentive maintenance and service.
+Like any car, it’s imperative to stay up to date on your MK6 GTI maintenance and service schedule.
 If something happens you aren’t expecting, the Scan Tool will make your job much easier and take the guesswork out of your solution for repairs.

 The Assembled by ECS Ignition Service Kit includes new spark plugs and upgraded coil packs designed to ensure that your 2.0T runs as it should for the duration of those parts’ expected life spans and will prevent any weak spark at high boost, which is usually the issue when it comes to misfires in the 2.0T.
-Along with your ignition service, we recommend you also service the engine oil with LIQUI MOLY and a Hengst filter.
+Along with your ignition service, we recommend you also service the engine oil with LIQUI MOLY and a Hengst filter, which you can find in our MK6 GTI Oil Service kits.

 Lastly, if your issue is larger than the coil pack or spark plug, it is more than likely carbon buildup from the direct injection method of fuel delivery.
 With the Media Blaster kit and our MK6 2.0T TSI nozzle adapter, you can clean your intake ports and valves at home, saving yourself money on the repair and headaches down the road.
 Make sure your 2.0T doesn’t have carbon buildup and you will be able to enjoy the full power of this impressive turbocharged four-cylinder for years to come.